 The double-track, approximately 30-km tunnel system passes through geologically and environmentally sensitive areas.
 Connecting the tunnel to the existing railway network would also be extremely challenging from an engineering standpoint.
 In light of these factors, SBB commissioned a study of the project’s general feasibility, the presentation of project variants and an estimate of the associated costs (i.e. with an accuracy level of +/- 50 percent).
 Furthermore, a qualitative risk analysis is needed, along with verification of forward compatibility with long-term infrastructure development.

 The tunnel is to be designed only for passenger trains traveling at a maximum high speed of 155 mph.

 Alternative tunnel systems

 The scope of the study includes the analysis of various tunnel systems.
 The variants up for consideration include two single-track tunnels, one double-track tunnel and a combination of both tunnel types.
 Here, the variants involving shorter open sections would seem to be especially compatible with double-track tunnel systems.
-Moreover, given that right-side operation prevails on the approach routes from Aarau to Zurich Central Station, provision is to be made within the tunnel link for cross-free changing from right-track operation to left-track operation.
+Given the fact that right-track operation applies after the town of Killwangen-Spreitenbach on the approach lines from Aarau to Zurich Central Station, provision is to be made for a crossing-free changeover from right-track to left-track operation.